maddevsio/maddevs/README.md

 ## Deploy to the production server

-1. In the file `server/routes/server.js`, on lines 47 and 64, replace email from current, to `req.body.variables.emailTo`
+1. In file `server/routes/server.js`, on lines 47 and 64, replace email from current, to `req.body.variables.emailTo`

 2. Create pull request from new-develop to master.
 If all checks passed successfully, you can merge new-develop to master